 Autologous donors: In this type, the recipients themselves are the donors.
 Here the stem cells that circulate in the bloodstream are collected and are frozen or stored for later use.
 The recipient can donate only when his or her body produces enough healthy bone marrow cells.

 Donating stem cells or bone marrow to a relative

 A brother or sister is most likely to be a match for bone marrow transplant.
 There is a 1 in 4 chance of your cells matching.
-This is called a matched related donor (MRD) transplant.
+This is a matched related donor (MRD) transplant.
 Anyone else in the family is unlikely to match.
 This can be very frustrating for relatives who are keen to help.

 Sometimes if your cells are a half (50%) match, you might still be able to donate stem cells or bone marrow to a relative.
-This is called a haploidentical transplant.
+This is a haploidentical transplant.

 You can’t donate stem cells or bone marrow to your relative if you’re not a match.

 It is sometimes possible to get a match from someone outside of the family.
-This is called a matched unrelated donor.
+This is a matched unrelated donor.
 To find a matched unrelated donor, it is usually necessary to search large numbers of people whose tissue type has been tested.
 So, doctors search national and international registers to try to find a match for your relative.

 Even if you can’t donate to your relative, you might be able to become a donor for someone else.